 Best PC VR headset under $600: HP Reverb G2

-If you don't care about wireless VR, and you want to invest a bit more in a high-quality PC headset, HP's $599 Reverb G2 is meant for you.
+If you don't care about wireless VR, and you want to invest a bit more in a high-quality PC virtual reality headset, HP's $599 Reverb G2 is meant for you.
 It was developed in cooperation with Valve and has some of the best features from the pricier Index headset, like near-field speakers.
 The Reverb G2 also has sharp screens, offering 2,160 by 2,160 pixels per eye, a 90Hz refresh rate, and a relatively wide 114-degree field of view.

-The Reverb G2's motion controllers weren't my favorite, but they're still a big step up from HP's previous model.
+The Reverb G2's motion controllers aren't my favorite, but they're still a big step up from HP's previous model.
 You could also upgrade it to use Valve's finger-tracking controllers, but that involves snagging SteamVR sensors and a lot more setup.
 Still, it's nice to have the upgrade path available.

 Best PC VR headset for gamers: Valve Index

-Valve's Index kit remains one of the best high-end VR solutions on the market.
+Valve's Index kit remains one of the best high-end VR solutions on the market for PC gaming.
 For $999 you get the Index headset, Valve's finger tracking controllers and two SteamVR base stations.
 While we've seen higher-resolution headsets arrive in the last two years, it's still a very solid option, with a 1,440 by 1,600 pixel resolution, an eye-watering 144Hz refresh rate and a massive 130-degree field of view.
 I'd gladly lose a few pixels to get a smoother and more expansive screen, which are still far beyond any other consumer headset.

 As a SteamVR product, the Index requires installing two sensors at opposite corners of your room.
 And of course, it's wired to your PC.
 But that clunkiness is worth it for the higher refresh rate and more accurate tracking.
-Sure, it's not as easy to use as the Quest 2, but at this price range, we assume you'll suffer a bit of inconvenience to get a truly high-quality VR experience.
+Sure, it's not as easy to use as the Quest 2, but at this price range, we assume you'll suffer a bit of inconvenience to get a truly high-quality VR gaming experience.

 Valve's finger tracking controllers are fantastic as well, with a convenient strap that locks them onto your hands.
 They make playing Half-Life: Alyx feel like a dream.
 It's unfortunate that other VR games haven't fully taken advantage of the finger tracking though.

 Best VR quality, no matter the cost: HTC Vive Pro 2

 HTC's Vive Pro 2 is the best-looking PC VR I've seen.
 It has an astoundingly sharp 5K screen and a solid 120Hz refresh rate.
 Just be prepared: the full kit, which includes the headset, two SteamVR sensors and wand controllers, costs $1,399.
-You can also buy the headset separately for $799 as an upgrade to the original Vive Pro, or the Valve Index.
+You can also buy the standalone headset for $799 as an upgrade to the original Vive Pro, or the Valve Index.

 For the price you get a well-balanced and supremely comfortable VR headset.
 The Pro 2 is a clear sign that Valve has practically perfected the art of making high-end hardware.
 I'm less impressed with the large wand controllers, which are exactly the same as the ones that came with the original HTC Vive in 2016.
 They're functional, but they're nowhere near as ergonomic as Oculus's Touch Controllers.